swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 - The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
 - The steps used to create the model are documented and can be re-executed;
 - The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
-- The experiment can be executed on a clean machine with the help of the CI/CD pipeline.
+- The experiment can be executed on a clean machine with the help of the CI/CD pipeline;
+- The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage;
+- There is no easy way to serve and distribute the model outside of the experiment.

 ## Next & Previous steps